SQM case

 Sociedad Química y Minera de Chile (SQM) is a Chilean chemical and mining company that mines lithium and makes fertilizer and other chemicals.
 The company is currently under indictment and investigation for diverting funds to different politicians in Chile.
 The SQM Case is closely related to the Penta Case, since defendants from both cases overlap and it is the same type of crime.
 So it is also called the Penta-SQM Case.
 So far, 6 defendants have been charged.

 This case involves allegations of tax fraud and violations of political campaign laws.
 Various individuals, including politicians, their advisers, and family members, allegedly created fake invoices, which SQM then paid.
 It is claimed that the proceeds from these invoices were passed on to political parties in violation of campaign finance laws.
 These individuals are alleged to have acted on behalf of politicians, without the politicians being directly involved.
 Whether the funds secured any favors for SQM from politicians has so far only been demonstrated in the case of former mining minister Pablo Wagner.
 New charges brought in August 2015 against certain defendants also include allegations of steering contracts.
-Although SQM faced multiple investigations in Chile between 2015 and 2018 related to tax violations and illegal campaign financing, prosecutors formally closed the main criminal case in 2018 after reaching agreements with the company and several defendants.
-According to Chile’s Public Prosecutor’s Office, SQM paid more than $30m USD in tax adjustments, fines, and reparations as part of the resolution, and no further criminal indictments were pursued against the company.

 In 2017, the United States government announced a deferred prosecution agreement with SQM, in which SQM would pay $15m USD, to settle Foreign Corrupt Practices Act charges.
 Following the 2017 U.S. Foreign Corrupt Practices Act settlement, SQM implemented new compliance, auditing, and internal-control measures monitored by an independent consultant.
 The U.S. Department of Justice confirmed in 2020 that SQM had fulfilled the terms of its deferred prosecution agreement and completed the three-year compliance period.

 The principal stock holder of SQM is Julio Ponce Lerou, formerly son-in-law of the late dictator Augusto Pinochet.
-He is not charged with any wrong doing.
+He was not charged with any wrongdoing.